I AM PLEASED TO WELCOME AUTHOR

 The Archk of Angels

-KEYWORDS: young adult; sci-fi; fantasy; horsemen of the apocalypse; supernatural; time travel; space ships
+KEYWORDS: young adult; sci-fi; fantasy; horsemen of the apocalypse;

 ONE LINER:

-Before there was time, there was the hunt.
+time, there was the hunt.

 SYNOPSIS:

+know may now be threatening it all.
 Philip Quint’s life was turned upside down when he learned the truth of what he was.
 As a Mancynn, a person who can manipulate reality thanks to artificially-enhanced genetics, his supposed destiny was to work as emissary for the Brethren Lords as they used the Earth in their plot against the godly Entities.
 However, after fellow Mancynn Noah Mason freed him from their influences, Philip and his companions took to uncovering Lord Gryal Repa’s insidious operations.

 With events having gone downhill in Egypt, Philip must now find his mysteriously-disappeared friends, avoid the authorities across America and take part in an Entity mission traversing time to find the coveted Archk before the now rivalling Brethren Lords do.
 But other threats lurk in the shadows, and throughout their journey one detail remains uncertain: into whose hands should the Archk really be allowed to fall?